ayushshrivastv/OpenChain/README.md

 For a detailed technical understanding of Chainlink Components, please refer to the [Chainlink.md](./CrossChain/Chainlink.md) document, and for a summarized version, refer to **Documentation**: [Chainlink](https://openchains.vercel.app/docs)

 OpenChain is still not perfect.
 I’ve written extensively on the backend side—covering smart contracts, Chainlink security, Chainlink CCIP, Chainlink Automation, Chainlink VRF, and much more.
 However, I wasn’t able to fully integrate it on the frontend side.
 Not being a frontend engineer made this even more challenging, as working on the frontend and navigating documentation was unfamiliar territory.

-The most challenging part was adding a real time price feed.
-I kept encountering issues with it, and incorporating the price feed into the frontend turned out to be the most difficult task for me.
-I started working on it very late, around June 28th, and it felt more like a panic driven scramble than a structured process of finding solutions through Stack Overflow or documentation.

-Thank You, Bharath for patiently answering every question on Discord—it made working around these issues much easier and thanks to Dave for explaining the CCIP on Solana so clearly.
-That really helped me understand the underlying architecture better.

 ### Your Portal to Crosschain Liquidity.
 Lend, borrow, and manage assets anywhere.